leeor-langer/Tensorflow-Android-Cpp/README.md

 bazel build -c opt --copt="-fPIC" --cxxopt='-std=c++11' tensorflow/tools/tfwld:libTensorflowInference.so --verbose_failures
 ```

 Note - This project is based on the Tensorflow benchmark tool.
-Compiled library is also available for download (arm-v8a)
+Compiled library is also available for download (arm-v8a).
+Check out https://getmudra.com in order to see why this project was born ...